 The best corporate reputation is fueled with high quality employment, education and professional development.
 In order to achieve that goal, we defend a human resources' model that allow us to identify, maintain and promote the talent and, at the same time, boosting personal and professional development.

-Merco Talent 2019 recognises Iberdrola as one of the five companies with the highest capacity to attract and retain talent in Spain.
-It has also succeeded in leading the energy, gas and water sector for the thirteenth consecutive year.
+Merco Talent 2020 recognises Iberdrola as one of the four companies with the highest capacity to attract and retain talent in Spain.
+Furthemore, the group secured second place in the energy, gas and water sector, thus making it 14 years running in the top positions.
 The company's appeal is a consequence of its commitment to equality, work-life balance and training.

 Iberdrola has presented 175 projects to the Next Generation EU programme to mobilise investments of €30 bn in Spain, involving 350 small and medium-size enterprises, institutions, technology partners, startups and the entire value chain.
 These actions — in the areas of green hydrogen, innovative renewable energy, sustainable mobility, energy storage, smart power grids, heat electrification and component recycling with clean technologies — will contribute to the industrial transformation of the country, focusing on sustainability, green, affordable energy and employment.

 Going out in search of talent or attracting it like a magnet?
 More and more companies are opting for the latter, a strategy known as Inbound Recruiting, and they do so not only through attractive job vacancies, but also by attracting professionals with a value proposition that makes them irresistible.
 To do this, it is essential to develop Employer Branding and other talent attraction techniques.

 Iberdrola group acts as a motor for economic and social development by creating stable and quality employment.
 In this sense, it has committed to investing €75bn until 2025, that will increase to €150 billion in 2030, to boost the industrial fabric and employment in the countries in which it operates.